 - Submit official CAEL results.
 A minimum overall score of 70 is required, with no section lower than 60.
 For more information on the CAEL test, visit their website.

-- Submit official SAT or ACT scores.
-Scores may be sent directly to TWU by using the following codes: SAT 0876 or ACT 5242
+- Submit official SAT, ACT, or CLT scores.
+Scores may be sent directly to TWU using the following codes: SAT 0876 or ACT 5242.
+CLT scores may be sent directly to TWU by requesting they be emailed to firstname.lastname@example.org.

 Students with more than 27 credits of post-secondary work may be considered for admission based on this coursework.
 Please submit your transcripts.